kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/1-Intro/about/4_version_manager.md

 v16.15.0
 ```

-and run `nvm install` command in root of the project to install Node.js version specified in this file
+This will allow you to use `nvm install` command in root of the project to install Node.js version specified in this file.

+You can read more about nvm on [github](https://github.com/nvm-sh/nvm) of this project.